 - To effectively collaborate between all agencies working with a student.
 We favour a multi-disciplinary approach to meeting a student's special educational needs.
 We will actively support the maintenance of close links with all agencies working with the student. - To support pupils having Special Educational Needs by using a variety of appropriate strategies.
 This is a holistic approach in which all staff are regularly trained and updated.
 If there are any new pupils and / a diagnoses, adapting teaching methods as appropriate.
-On a whole school level, we employ a variety of strategies but the main ones are: - Small groups of 4 -7 in most classes. - Low arousal classrooms, noise kept to a minimum and alternative lighting used when necessary. - Adapted teaching materials, scaffolded worksheets, coloured overlays, coloured paper to alleviate visual stress. - Kinaesthetic and visual learning is emphasised. - o Movement breaks / mindfulness breaks. - Chunking information / taught in small steps. - \circ Overlearning. - Use of Assistive Technology. - \circ Specialist interventions, for those who need it. - Constant checking for understanding. - o An emphasis on building self-esteem and increasing self-confidence. - Teaching and modelling of appropriate social skills. - To seek the views of the pupils, parents/ guardians, teachers, appropriate agencies, and the Local Authorities in determining and evaluating the provision for Special Educational Needs. - To liaise with Further and Higher Educational establishments as appropriate in connection with the educational progress of all pupils. - To allocate all the available resources in the most appropriate and effective manner.
+On a whole school level, we employ a variety of strategies but the main ones are: - 1.
+Small groups of 4 -7 in most classes - 2.
+Low arousal classrooms, noise kept to a minimum, diffused or alternate lighting being used where necessary - 3.
+Adapted teaching materials, scaffolded worksheets and PowerPoints - 4.
+Kinaesthetic and visual learning is emphasised - 5.
+Movement breaks/ mindfulness breaks - 6.
+Chunking information/ taught in small steps - 7.
+Overlearning and pre-teaching - 8.
+Use of Assistive technology - 9.
+Specialist interventions, for those who need it - 10.
+Constant checking for understanding - 11.
+An emphasis on building self esteem and confidence.
+Recognising their strengths and developing strategies to keep regulated - 12.
+Teaching and modelling of appropriate social skills. - 13.
+To seek the views of the pupils, parents/ guardians, teachers, appropriate agencies and the Local Authorities in determining and evaluating the provision for Special Educational Needs. - 14.
+To liaise with Further and Higher Educational establishments as appropriate in connection with the educational progress of all pupils. - 15.
+To allocate all the available resources in the most appropriate and effective manner.

-3. Legislation and Guidance
+2. Legislation and Guidance

-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (January 2015) and has been written with reference to the following guidance and documents.
+This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (January 2015) and has been written with reference to the following guidance and documents:

 - Equality Act 2010: advice for schools DfE (2013)

 - SEND Code of Practice 0 25 (2015)

 - Schools SEN Information Report Regulations (2014)

-- Safeguarding Policy
+- Child Protection and Safeguarding Policy

 - Accessibility Plan

-- Teachers Standards 2021 - Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities.
+- Teachers Standards 2021 - Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - Keeping Children Safe (KCSIE) 2022 and annual updates

-4. Definition of Special Educational Needs and Disabilities SEND
+3. Definition of Special Educational Needs and Disabilities (SEND)